Key Result/Vision: A community which is self-reliant in our energy needs with a minimal ecological footprint and a model for other communities.

 Life Beyond the Feed In Tariff - The session was a great success with nearly 100 people attending.
 Watch this space for links to articles and some of the recordings.
 You can also check out the Infographic we handed out on the day.

 Smart Meter Signal Strength - There was info given on the day regarding the strength of the smart meter signals.
 It has been pointed out to us that the information given is not supported by the research undertaken in Victoria, which indicates that smart meters have a similar power output to mobile phones, only transmitting every 4 hours instead of every 30 seconds, and much further away from the human body.
 The radiation is less than that produced by many other household appliances and less than some current analogue meters.See http://www.smartmeters.vic.gov.au/about-smart-meters/reports-and-consultations/ami-meter-em-field-survey-report

 Nonetheless, we understand that people have concerns about any radiation and the aggregated effect of more and more devices coming on line.

 At the info session we provided a Handout from the Report on “Life After FiTs” by the Alternative Technology Association commissioned by the Total Environment Centre.
 The full report is available on the Solar Citizens website plus a 1 minute video: http://www.solarcitizens.org.au/life_after_fits

-The Nimbin Community Solar Farm was officially switched on in March 2011.
+The Nimbin Community Solar Farm was the first of its kind in Australia and was officially switched on in March 2011.